Educators who care inspire students who change the future

 Dr. Neal Nguyen

-Dr. Nguyen has taught at several universities and public schools in Utah, Missouri, Nevada and Florida.
+Dr. Nguyen is an associate professor in the Department of Education Studies at SFA.
+He has taught at several universities and public schools in Utah, Missouri, Nevada and Florida.
 Dr. Nguyen grew up in Saigon, Vietnam.
 After several failed attempts escaping the country by fishing boats, his family had successfully sought the long overdue freedom in the United States when he was sixteen years old.
-As years passed, before working as a teacher educator in higher education, he taught seven years at several public elementary schools in Nevada and Florida.
-In 2007, Dr. Nguyen was awarded “Teacher of the Year” at Thacker Elementary School of Osceola County School District, Kissimmee, Florida.
-In 2015, he received the “College of Education Faculty Professional Growth Award”.
-Additionally, he has also served as an Honors Faculty for the Jane Stephens Honors College at his previous institution in Missouri.
-His research interests include early childhood education and development, early literacy skills acquisition, neuroscience and early learning, compassion science, and instructional and collaborative practices.
+Before working as a teacher educator in higher education, he has taught seven years at several public elementary schools in Nevada and Florida.
+In 2007, Dr. Nguyen was awarded “Teacher of the Year” at Thacker Elementary School of Osceola County School District in Kissimmee, Florida.
+In 2015, he received the “College of Education Faculty Professional Growth/Instructional Award”.
+Additionally, he has also served as an Honors Faculty member for the Jane Stephens Honors College at his previous institution in Missouri.
+His research interests include early childhood education and development, compassion science, neuroscience and early learning, and neurodevelopmental disorders.

 Dr. Nguyen has taught undergraduate and graduate courses in typical and atypical child development, special education, early literacy, designing and implementing a blended curriculum for all young children, positive behavioral support interventions, teacher-parent collaborative practices and assessment for all young children.
-Dr. Nguyen has been teaching classes and advising and mentoring students at both undergraduate and graduate levels since 2009.
-Dr. Nguyen has been published in peer-reviewed journals.
-Publications from his research interests have appeared in journals such as The Reading Teacher, The Reading Professor, The Educational Forum, Teaching Exceptional Children, Young Children, Kappa Delta Pi Record, & Early Child Development and Care.
-He has presented assorted topics regarding early childhood education and development, compassion science, effective instructional and collaborative practices in inclusive early childhood classrooms, and the reading skills of young children at national, state, and local professional conferences over the past decade.
-Additionally, he has collaborated with local public schools, principals, and reading specialists in southern Florida in the past six years to assist young children, including those with special needs, to enhance their reading abilities.
+Dr. Nguyen has been teaching classes and advising/mentoring students at both undergraduate and graduate levels since 2009.
+Dr. Nguyen has published in peer-reviewed journals.
+Publications from his research interests have appeared in journals such as The Reading Teacher, The Reading Professor, The Educational Forum, Teaching Exceptional Children, American Academy of Special Education Professionals, Young Children, Kappa Delta Pi Record, & Early Child Development and Care.
+He has presented assorted topics regarding early childhood education and development, compassion science, neuroscience and early learning at national, state and local professional conferences over the past decade.